General practical information

 Starting at The Shelter:

 Cars and motorbikes can be parked in the private parking of The Shelter.
 It is located next to the hanger.
-To reach the hanger you drive in through the Stationsstraat, drive to the back and turn left.
+To reach the hanger you drive in through the Stationsstraat, drive to the end of the road and turn left.

 Bicycles can be parked at The Shelter's bicycle parking area, located behind the terrace.